Samudralavikas2005/COATS_2.0/README.md

 - IP address recorded on every action
 - All sensitive config loaded from environment variables
 - Blockchain anchoring for tamper-proof evidence
+- Threading lock on blockchain transactions to prevent nonce collisions

+---

+## 📄 Reports

+Each case can be exported as:
+- **PDF** — professional formatted report with all sections (case details, custody timeline, progress, handovers, audit log)
+- **CSV** — full data export for analysis

+Download buttons are available on every case detail page.

 ---